-I was looking for a way to kill a day in NYC without being too much of a tourist.
-Not that I would have minded a trip to the Empire State Building, but nah.
+Before moving back to the city from Florida, I was on a trip here and was looking for a way to kill a day in NYC without being too much of a tourist.
 Fortunately, after browsing Yelp, I found something called "Foods of New York Tours."
-The reviews all said it was amazing and not too touristy, so I checked it out a little more.
+The reviews all said it was amazing and a great insight into some of the most delicious food in New York City, so I checked it out a little more.
 There's a few different tours to pick from, and I went with the Original Greenwich Village tour.
 The cool thing about these tours is that if you're like me, you can't decide on just one thing to eat.
 The tour lets you eat a little of everything.

 Our first stop was Joe's Pizza, easily one of the most popular pizza places in the city.
 Our tour guide, Cindy, told us that Joe's does pizza the way every place should - there are only 4-5 pies on the counter at a time, and slices are sold and eaten before they can sit around and get gross.
 Joe's puts out 40-50 pies per hour.